 Email a resume and cover letter to email@example.com with Family Trainer/Organizer in the subject line.
 Inquire over email if an acknowledgement of your application is not received after one week.
 Please no calls.
 Interviews will be conducted on a rolling basis.

 The National Center for Transgender Equality is an equal opportunity employer.
 NCTE is committed to creating a diverse staff made of people who are kind, optimistic, hardworking and committed to social justice, from all segments of transgender and allied communities.
-If you have disability-related accommodations needs during the application process, please contact Patrick Paschall, NCTE’s Director of Finance and Operations, at firstname.lastname@example.org.
+If you have disability-related accommodations needs during the application process, please contact Lisa Mottet, Deputy Executive Director at firstname.lastname@example.org.

 About the National Center for Transgender Equality